kiboschool/programming2-w5-numeric-processor/README.md

         * This method looks at the computation name and calls a corresponding method and passing the `values`.
         * So your class should have a method for addition, a method for subtraction, etc.
         * Write a method for display.
 * See the example code at the bottom of the file.
-You don't need to make any changes to `computations_list_from_file`, you can use it as-is.
+You don't need to make any changes to `computations_list_from_file`.

 Your program should now be able to run this json file: